Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-The eve of the College Football Playoff semifinals has arrived, with the Fiesta Bowl on Thursday and then the Peach Bowl on Friday.
-You can wager on these events at your choice of the best DFS apps, and you can also make NFL player props for the upcoming NFL postseason slate.
-It begins on Saturday with two games, then three on Sunday before one on Monday night.
-The latest Betr Picks promo code CBSSPORTS allows you to make both college football bets and NFL predictions, or you can combine the two into a single wager.
+The College Football Playoff semifinals have arrived, with Ole Miss vs. Miami in the Fiesta Bowl tonight, followed by Indiana vs. Oregon in the Peach Bowl tomorrow.
+Stars like Trinidad Chambliss, Malachi Toney, Fernando Mendoza and Dante Moore will take the field, with player props available for them at many of the best DFS apps.
+Apart from the college gridiron, the NFL playoffs begin this weekend with six Wild Card contests.
+With the latest Betr Picks promo code CBSSPORTS you can wager on either CFP matchups or NFL playoff games, amongst many other sports.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.